leetebbs/weatherapp/README.md

-Display current temperature, humidity, and wind speed Display a visual representation of the current weather conditions (e.g. sunny, cloudy, rainy) Allow users to search for the weather in a specific location Technologies
+Display current temperature, humidity, and wind speed Display a visual representation of the current weather conditions (e.g. sunny, cloudy, rainy) Allow users to search for the weather in a specific location

+Technologies

 React: used for building the user interface
-axios: used for making HTTP requests to the OpenWeatherMap API useState and useEffect: React hooks used for managing state and implementing side effects in the app Getting Started
+axios: used for making HTTP requests to the OpenWeatherMap API useState and useEffect: React hooks used for managing state and implementing side effects in the app.
-To run this project locally, follow these steps:

 ##  Clone the repository: